 - 1. Quoting part of a verse that "flags" it and prompts the reader to look at either the entire verse or passage of Scripture - 2.
-Drawing a parallel (also known as Thematic Analysis) - 3.
-Developing a midrashic conclusion through this parallel the p'shat.
-In order to comprehend what Matthew is doing, the reader must have a greater understanding of the Hebrew Scriptures and how they are studied.
-One could say that Matthew is applying both remez and sod with this verse.
+Drawing a parallel - 3.
+Developing a midrashic conclusion through this parallel

 In quoting a portion of Hosea 11:1, conveys to a Jewish reader - look at this passage.
 The Rabbis and Sages in their writings reference part of a verse with the understanding that the reader knows the verse / passage that is being referenced or will read it directly, as part of their studies.
 Consider this method to be a means to reference Scripture without having to quote the entire passage.